knotsanimation/kloch/doc/source/launcher-plugins.rst

 Launcher Plugins
 ================

-A basic plugin system that allow you to add new launchers.
+Kloch comes with a basic plugin system that allow you to add new launchers.
 The workflow can be simply described as:

 - create a new python module at an arbitrary location
 - subclass :any:`BaseLauncher` and :any:`BaseLauncherSerialized` inside
-- make sure its parent location is registred in the PYTHONPATH
+- make sure its parent location is registred in the PYTHONPATH so they can be imported
 - append the module name to the ``launcher_plugins`` configuration key

-Which could be illustrated by the following commands:
+Which could be illustrated by the following bash commands:

 .. code-block:: shell